+2 Easier-to-Use Chameleon Alternatives to Improve Your Onboarding

 The short answer is yes.

-If you want an onboarding tool that is easy to use, so you can get up and running right away, then Userpilot should be your number one choice.
+If you want a user onboarding tool that is easy to use, so you can get up and running right away, then Userpilot should be your number one choice.

-The lack of coding required, along with the contextual onboarding functionality, means you can start improving your onboarding in a matter of days.
+The lack of coding required, along with the contextual onboarding functionality, means you can start improving your user onboarding in a matter of days.

-Appcues: A robust platform for larger enterprise companies
+Chameleon Alternative #2 – Appcues: A platform for larger enterprise companies

 What is Appcues?

-As one of the first onboarding platforms, Appcues has grown steadily into a robust, feature-heavy tool.
+As one of the first user onboarding platforms, Appcues has grown steadily into a robust, feature-heavy tool.

-You can use a wide range of elements, including modals, slide-outs, and checklists.
+You can use a range of elements, including modals, slide-outs, and checklists.
 It offers limited customization and multi-level segmentation.

 Appcues also enables you to A/B test your onboarding tools, so you can further refine your flows.

 Why you should choose Appcues

 Over time, their product has become packed full of useful features.
 It’s now become an extremely robust platform that offers virtually everything you need to start improving your onboarding flow.

-Their vast range of UI elements means you can craft exactly the kind of onboarding flow you need.
+Their vast range of UI elements means you can craft exactly the kind of onboarding flow you need to promote customer success.
 The A/B testing means you can then refine your flows and further improve their effectiveness.

 Also, while not product-related, Appcues provides a great source of knowledge on the blog and the Really Good UX site.